tyraziel/home-lab-management/README.md

 # home-lab-management
-Automation (ansible / bash) around building out and managing a homelab based on proxmox and libvirt
+Automation (ansible / terraform / bash) around building out and managing a homelab based on proxmox and libvirt

 ## Create a virtual environment for ansible-core, activate it upgrade pip